When does a support team become the most effective?

 - Help Scout

 So, you’ve decided on using another tool than Intercom to meet your user onboarding and product analytics needs.
-Alright, let’s start with the first tool on our list:
+Alright, these are the most popular alternatives to Intercom, and let’s start with the first tool on our list:

 1- HubSpot Service Hub vs Intercom